HERA-Team/hera_qm/README.md

 ### firstcal_metrics
 A module to calculate metrics based on firstcal delay solutions.
 These metrics identify large variations in delay solutions across time or across the array for a given time.
+Included are functions for plotting firstcal delay solutions, running the firstcal metrics, plotting the metrics, and writing them to file.
 An example of using this module is in `scripts/firstcal_metrics.ipynb`.

 ### xrfi
 This module contains several algorithms for radio frequency interference (RFI)